About Redeemed Reader

 Welcome to Redeemed Reader!

 A star indicates excellent content, both artistically and morally/spiritually.
-We don’t give away too many stars, but you can click the Starred Reviews button to get an idea what we consider excellent.
+We don’t give away too many stars, but you can check the Starred Reviews to get an idea about what we consider excellent.

 Looking for great family read-alouds?
 Click the Read-Aloud button on the review page and scroll down for our top picks for stories that can be enjoyed by a wide age range, from roughly age four and up.